Wacky-Mole/WackySpawners/README.md

 - maxLevel (int): Maximum level for spawned monsters.
 - HitPoints (int): Hit points for spawned piece.
 A 0 is infinite, 400 is the standard health of a portal.
 - mob_target (bool) Determines if a mobs target this piece or not.
 Sets all three, m_randomTarget, m_primaryTarget, m_targetNonPlayerBuilt
+- multiSpawn (int) Default is 0.
+Allows the spawn logic to spawn multiple mobs at the same time.
+This allows you to set your timers really high without worrying about an empty area.

 ### Credits:
 Detalhes and all his mods https://valheim.thunderstore.io/package/Detalhes/